Govt handing over India's assets to crony capitalists: Rahul Gandhi on Union Budget | Business

 The government on Monday budgeted Rs 1.75 lakh crore from stake sale in public sector companies and financial institutions, including two PSU banks and an insurance company, in the next fiscal.

 ''Budget 2021 must: Support MSMEs, farmers and workers to generate employment.
 Increase healthcare expenditure to save lives.
-Increase defence expenditure to safeguard borders,'' he said on Twitter.
+Increase defence expenditure to safeguard borders,'' he also tweeted earlier.
 Unveiling the PSE policy in Budget 2021-22, Finance Minister Nirmala Sitharaman said barring four strategic areas, public sector companies in other sectors will be divested.
 The policy would give a clear roadmap for disinvestment in strategic and non-strategic sectors.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)